mlabbe/jfdi/readme.md

      \____/\_|   |___/  \___/

-The build system for people who tolerate batch files and shell scripts for small projects.
+The build system for people who tolerate batch files and shell scripts for smaller projects.

 ## Rationale ##

 Plenty of build systems aim to scale to large codebases.
 They contain knowledge about your environment and aim to automate common tasks.
-JDFI is bare Python scripting with helpers and hooks -- designed to let you define your own build logic so you can just get the thing built.
+JFDI scales to the lowend.
+It is bare Python scripting with helpers and hooks -- designed to let you define your own build logic so you can just get the thing built.

 ## Features ##